jasonmgl/script_autoConnect_toSSID/README.md

 # Script_autoConnect_toSSID
-Linux script to automatically connect to a specific SSID when it is available.
+Linux script to automatically connect to a specific SSID (WIFI) when it is available.

 ## Dependency
 network-manager